 We all get stuck when programming.
 There are times when the best thing to do is to work through the bug yourself -- learning by doing is powerful.
 However, there are also times when an experienced programmer can help get you on the right track.
 Course staff will help you learn how to narrow down what may be going wrong in your code and how to approach fixing it.

-Go to the LaIR or stop by Brahm's office hours
+Go to the LaIR or stop by Juliette's office hours

-It turns out that code is terribly difficult to debug over email or over Piazza so please come in person, if possible.
+It turns out that code is terribly difficult to debug over email or over Ed so please attend office hours or the LaIR, if possible.

-Post on Piazza if it's not specific to you, or email the head TA for private matters.
+Post on Ed if it's not specific to you, or email Juliette for private matters.

-Importantly, only the Head TA is able to grant extensions beyond the 2 penalty-free late days for each assignment.
+Importantly, only the Head TA is able to grant extensions on assignments.

 Anyone on the course staff would appreciate a good conversation about where this crazy world is headed.
-If you are interested in more specific career advice, ideas on how to restrategize your learning, or just want to talk about life at Stanford, please feel free to come to Nick or Brahm's office hours.
+If you are interested in more specific career advice, ideas on how to restrategize your learning, or just want to talk about life at Stanford, please feel free to join Nick or Juliette's office hours.

 We have no expectations for students who come to office hours - it's totally fine to just come with a general sense of confusion or the desire to work and ask us questions whenever you need to.